Depth-Aware Arbitrary Style Transfer Using Instance Normalization: Style transfer

+MiDaS algorithm produces proximity map straight away, so for it steps~\ref{alg:depth},\ref{alg:proximity} are omitted.
+Max, min and mean operations are produced over all spatial positions and produce a scalar.
+Step~\ref{alg:norm} ensures that proximity has spread in [0,1] interval.
+Step~\ref{alg:sigmoid} controls contrast of the depth map by hyperparameter $\beta$: higher $\beta$ corresponds to more prominent changes in the depth map around its mean and $\beta=0$ makes depth map constant converting proposed algorithm to standard AdaIN.
+Step~\ref{alg:constrain} constrains proximity map from above by $1-\varepsilon$.
+Hyperparameter $\varepsilon$ controls the minimal offset from the camera to regions on the image.

-For stylization pre-trained AdaIN encoder/decoder~\cite{simonyan2014very, huang2017arbitrary} and pre-trained depth network~\cite{chen2016single} is used.
+For stylization pre-trained AdaIN encoder/decoder~\cite{simonyan2014very,huang2017arbitrary} and pre-trained depth network~\cite{Ranftl2019} is used.
 Computational advantage of our method is that it is learning-free: given pretrained encoder, decoder and depth estimation network, method does not require additional training for new styles.
+We name our algorithm \textit{Depth Aware Adaptive Instance Normalization} (\textit{DA-AdaIN} for short).